-Café Fish first opened it doors back in 2004.
-It’s a family concern owned and managed by cousins Jane McDonald and award winning chef Liz McGougan.
+Café Fish first opened it doors back in 2006.
+It’s a family concern owned and managed by cousins Jane Gill and award winning chef Liz McGougan.